vivekvj01/ChatGPTMCPdynamicwithchatsdk/README.md

 - `Apps SDK + MCP` for ChatGPT-native integration
 - `Cloud Run` for hosting
 - `custom iframe React UI` for rendering and streaming UX
-- `custom SSE backend` for Anush-style live updates
+- `custom SSE backend` for live updates
 - `LLM-generated widget_code` for dynamic UI
 - `validation + repair loop` for reliability

-This intentionally follows a looser dynamic UI strategy similar to `Anushlatest code`, instead of limiting the app to fixed widget templates.
+This intentionally follows a looser dynamic UI strategy , instead of limiting the app to fixed widget templates.

 ## Repo Structure